 Do proactive planning.
 Proactively plan for failure.
-Have processes in place to quickly identify issues when they occur, escalate to the correct team members to fix, and confirm resolution.
+Have processes in place to quickly identify problems when they occur, escalate to the correct team members to fix, and confirm resolution.

 Learn from failures.
 Failures are inevitable, but it's important to learn from failures to avoid repeating them.
-If an operational failure occurs, triage the issue, document the cause and solution, and share any lessons that were learned.
-Whenever possible, update your build processes to automatically detect that kind of failure in the future.
+If an operational failure occurs, triage the problem, document the cause and solution, and share any lessons learned.
+Whenever possible, update your build processes to automatically detect such failures in the future.

 Optimize for speed and collect data.
 Every planned improvement is a hypothesis.
 Work in the smallest increments possible.
 Treat new ideas as experiments.
 Instrument the experiments so that you can collect production data to assess their effectiveness.
 Be prepared to fail fast if the hypothesis is wrong.

 Allow time for learning.
-Both failures and successes provide good opportunities for learning.
-Before moving on to new projects, allow enough time to gather the important lessons, and make sure those lessons are absorbed by your team.
-Also give the team the time to build skills, experiment, and learn about new tools and techniques.
+Both failures and successes provide opportunities for learning.
+Before you move on to new projects, allow time to gather the important lessons, and make sure those lessons are absorbed by your team.
+Also give the team time to build skills, experiment, and learn about new tools and techniques.

 Document operations.
 Document all tools, processes, and automated tasks with the same level of quality as your product code.
 Document the current design and architecture of any systems you support, along with recovery processes and other maintenance procedures.
-Focus on the steps you actually perform, not theoretically optimal processes.
+Focus on the steps you actually do, not theoretically optimal processes.
 Regularly review and update the documentation.
-For code, make sure that meaningful comments are included, especially in public APIs, and use tools to automatically generate code documentation whenever possible.
+For code, make sure that meaningful comments are included, especially in public APIs.
+Use tools to generate code documentation automatically whenever possible.

 Share knowledge.
 Documentation is only useful if people know that it exists and can find it.
-Ensure the documentation is organized and easily discoverable.
-Be creative: Use brown bags (informal presentations), videos, or newsletters to share knowledge.
+Ensure that documentation is organized and easily discoverable.
+Be creative: use brown bags (informal presentations), videos, or newsletters to share knowledge.

 This recommendation doesn't imply that anyone can push live updates to the production deployment.
 It's about reducing friction for the development and QA teams to create production-like environments.

 Track your technical debt.
-In many projects, release schedules can get prioritized over code quality to one degree or another.
-Always keep track when this occurs.
-Document any shortcuts or other nonoptimal implementations, and schedule time in the future to revisit these issues.
+In many projects, release schedules are prioritized over code quality to one degree or another.
+Always track when this occurs.
+Document any shortcuts or other suboptimal implementations, and schedule time to revisit these issues.

 Consider pushing updates directly to production.
 To reduce the overall release cycle time, consider pushing properly tested code commits directly to production.
 Use feature toggles to control which features are enabled.
-This allows you to move from development to release quickly, using the toggles to enable or disable features.
-Toggles are also useful when performing tests such as canary releases, where a particular feature is deployed to a subset of the production environment.
+This allows you to move quickly from development to release, using the toggles to enable or disable features.
+Toggles are also useful when you perform tests like canary releases, where a particular feature is deployed to a subset of the production environment.

 Automate testing.
 Manually testing software is tedious and susceptible to error.
 Automate common testing tasks and integrate the tests into your build processes.
 Automated testing ensures consistent test coverage and reproducibility.
-Integrated UI tests should also be performed by an automated tool.
-Azure offers development and test resources that can help you configure and execute testing.
+Integrated UI tests should also be done by an automated tool.
+Azure offers development and test resources that can help you configure and run testing.
 For more information, see Development and test.

 Test for failures.
 If a system can't connect to a service, how does it respond?
-Can it recover once the service is available again?
-Make fault injection testing a standard part of review on test and staging environments.
+Can it recover when the service is available again?
+Make fault-injection testing a standard part of review on test and staging environments.
 When your test process and practices are mature, consider running these tests in production.

 Test in production.
 The release process doesn't end with deployment to production.
 Have tests in place to ensure that deployed code works as expected.
 For deployments that are infrequently updated, schedule production testing as a regular part of maintenance.

-Automate performance testing to identify performance issues early.
-The impact of a serious performance issue can be as severe as a bug in the code.
-While automated functional tests can prevent application bugs, they might not detect performance problems.
+Automate performance testing to identify performance problems early.
+The impact of a serious performance problem can be as severe as a bug in the code.
+Although automated functional tests can prevent application bugs, they might not detect performance problems.
 Define acceptable performance goals for metrics like latency, load times, and resource usage.
-Include automated performance tests in your release pipeline, to make sure the application meets those goals.
+Include automated performance tests in your release pipeline to make sure the application meets those goals.

 Perform capacity testing.
-An application might work fine under test conditions, and then have problems in production due to scale or resource limitations.
+An application might work fine under test conditions and then have problems in production because of scale or resource limitations.
 Always define the maximum expected capacity and usage limits.
 Test to make sure the application can handle those limits, but also test what happens when those limits are exceeded.
-Capacity testing should be performed at regular intervals.
+Capacity testing should be done at regular intervals.

 Perform automated business continuity testing.
 Develop tests for large-scale business continuity, including backup recovery and failover.
 Set up automated processes to perform these tests regularly.

-Consider adopting a trunk based development model.
+Consider adopting a trunk-based development model.
 In this model, developers commit to a single branch (the trunk).
-There is a requirement that commits never break the build.
+There's a requirement that commits never break the build.
 This model facilitates CI, because all feature work is done in the trunk, and any merge conflicts are resolved when the commit happens.

 Continuous deployment is an additional process that automatically takes any updates that have passed through the CI/CD pipeline and deploys them into production.
-Continuous deployment requires robust automatic testing and advanced process planning, and may not be appropriate for all teams.
+Continuous deployment requires robust automatic testing and advanced process planning.
+It might not be appropriate for all teams.

 Make small incremental changes.
 Large code changes have a greater potential to introduce bugs.
 Whenever possible, keep changes small.
-This limits the potential effects of each change, and makes it easier to understand and debug any issues.
+Doing so limits the potential effects of each change and makes it easier to understand and debug any problems.

 Control exposure to changes.
 Make sure you're in control of when updates are visible to your end users.
 Consider using feature toggles to control when features are enabled for end users.

 Implement release management strategies to reduce deployment risk.
 Deploying an application update to production always entails some risk.
-To minimize this risk, use strategies such as canary releases or blue-green deployments to deploy updates to a subset of users.
+To minimize this risk, use strategies like canary releases or blue/green deployments to deploy updates to a subset of users.
 Confirm the update works as expected, and then roll the update out to the rest of the system.

 Document all changes.
 Minor updates and configuration changes can be a source of confusion and versioning conflict.
 Always keep a clear record of any changes, no matter how small.
 Log everything that changes, including patches applied, policy changes, and configuration changes.
 (Don't include sensitive data in these logs.
 For example, log that a credential was updated, and who made the change, but don't record the updated credentials.)
 The record of the changes should be visible to the entire team.

 Make systems observable.
 The operations team should always have clear visibility into the health and status of a system or service.
 Set up external health endpoints to monitor status, and ensure that applications are coded to instrument the operations metrics.
 Use a common and consistent schema that helps you correlate events across systems.
 Azure Diagnostics and Application Insights are the standard method of tracking the health and status of Azure resources.
-Microsoft Operation Management Suite also provides centralized monitoring and management for cloud or hybrid solutions.
+Azure Monitor also provides centralized monitoring and management for cloud or hybrid solutions.

 Aggregate and correlate logs and metrics.
-A properly instrumented telemetry system will provide a large amount of raw performance data and event logs.
-Make sure that telemetry and log data is processed and correlated in a short period of time, so that operations staff always have an up-to-date picture of system health.
-Organize and display data in ways that give a cohesive view of any issues, so that whenever possible it's clear when events are related to one another.
+A properly instrumented telemetry system provides a large amount of raw performance data and event logs.
+Make sure that telemetry and log data is processed and correlated quickly, so that operations staff always has an up-to-date picture of system health.
+Organize and display data in ways that give a cohesive view of any problems, so that whenever possible it's clear when events are related to one another.

 Consult your corporate retention policy for requirements on how data is processed and how long it should be stored.

 Implement automated alerts and notifications.
-Set up monitoring tools like Azure Monitor to detect patterns or conditions that indicate potential or current issues, and send alerts to the team members who can address the issues.
+Set up monitoring tools like Azure Monitor to detect patterns or conditions that indicate potential or current problems.
+Send alerts to the team members who can address the problems.
 Tune the alerts to avoid false positives.

 Monitor assets and resources for expirations.
-Some resources and assets, such as certificates, expire after a given amount of time.
-Make sure to track which assets expire, when they expire, and what services or features depend on them.
+Some resources and assets, like certificates, expire.
+Be sure to track which assets expire, when they expire, and what services or features depend on them.
 Use automated processes to monitor these assets.
 Notify the operations team before an asset expires, and escalate if expiration threatens to disrupt the application.